-The adrenal glands, located on the cephalad portion of each kidney, consist of a cortex and medulla, each with separate endocrine functions.
+The adrenal glands, located on the cephalad portion of each kidney (see figure Adrenal glands), consist of a

 Glucocorticoids promote and inhibit gene transcription in many cells and organ systems.
 Prominent effects include anti-inflammatory actions and increased hepatic gluconeogenesis.

-Mineralocorticoids regulate electrolyte transport across epithelial surfaces, particularly renal conservation of Na in exchange for K.
+Mineralocorticoids regulate electrolyte transport across epithelial surfaces, particularly renal conservation of sodium in exchange for potassium.

 Adrenal androgens’ chief physiologic activity occurs after conversion to testosterone and dihydrotestosterone.

-Most deficiency syndromes affect output of all adrenocortical hormones.
-Hypofunction may be primary (malfunction of the adrenal gland itself, as in Addison disease—see Addison Disease) or secondary (due to lack of adrenal stimulation by the pituitary or hypothalamus, although some experts refer to hypothalamic malfunction as tertiary).
+Most adrenal deficiency syndromes affect output of all adrenocortical hormones.
+Hypofunction may be primary (malfunction of the adrenal gland itself, as in Addison disease) or secondary (due to lack of adrenal stimulation by the pituitary or hypothalamus, although some experts refer to hypothalamic malfunction as tertiary).

 Adrenal hyperfunction causes distinct clinical syndromes depending on the hormone involved:

 Hyperfunction may be compensatory, as in congenital adrenal hyperplasia, or due to acquired hyperplasia, adenomas, or adenocarcinomas.